Analytics built by: Location, Inc.

-With 14,719 people, 6,033 houses or apartments, and a median cost of homes of $98,958, house prices in Ozark are solidly below the national average.
+With a population of 14,719, 6,033 total housing units (homes and apartments), and a median house value of $98,958, house prices in Ozark are solidly below the national average.

 Single-family detached homes are the single most common housing type in Ozark, accounting for 75.29% of the city's housing units.
 Other types of housing that are prevalent in Ozark include duplexes, homes converted to apartments or other small apartment buildings ( 11.09%), large apartment complexes or high rise apartments ( 7.20%), and a few mobile homes or trailers ( 5.06%).